kweinert/shiny.gems/README.md

 install_github("kweinert/shiny.gems")
 ```

-In the context of `shinylive`, you can use the r-universe repository soon.
+In the context of `shinylive`, the r-universe repository provides a WASM binary.
+This binary will be downloaded and bundled from `shinylive::export` if the `wasm_packages` is set to `TRUE`.

 Getting Started